datastax/pulsar-ansible/README.md

 Note - Output from HeartBeat is redirected to **/dev/null**, no output files are created.
 Additionally, topic subscription for HeartBeat's consumer is hardcoded to **"latency-measure"**.
 Please ensure to create the topics and subscriptions in clusters where auto creation is NOT enabled.

-To check the status HeartBeat: Checking for a running process or if Prometheus metrics are enabled in the **all** file, ping the Prometheus port, for example "curl http://hostname:8080/metrics"
+To check the status HeartBeat: Checking for a running process or if Prometheus metrics are enabled in the HeartBeat **all** file, ping the Prometheus port, for example "curl http://hostname:8080/metrics"

 The default template configuration file shows examples of parameters for topics, messages size, and test run frequents, and other items.